 Description

-The rear return exists in two stages.
-The right stage, forming part of the house proper, has large modern stained timber windows to each floor and a stained timber kitchen door to its right cheek with a modern window above.
-The left stage continues as a long outbuilding advancing from the rear elevation and enclosing a southern yard.
-This stage has a pitched natural slate roof with a single red brick chimney between house and outbuilding.
-Its right cheek is smooth cement rendered with a door and a wide opening to a garage door facing Caddell's Lane.
-The first floor has three modern timber top-hung casement windows of varying sizes unevenly spaced.
-A large two-storey open-ended shed abuts most of this left stage, its timber partitioning constructed partly from window shutters removed from the house.
+A two-storey rear return abuts the rear elevation to the left.
+The remaining rear wall is smooth cement-rendered with large modern stained timber windows to ground and first floors.
+The return roof is pitched, with its right pitch raised almost flat and felted, while the left pitch uses natural slate.
+The return exists in two stages: the right stage, forming part of the house, contains large modern stained timber windows to each floor with a stained timber door to the kitchen on its right cheek and a modern window above; the left stage continues as a long outbuilding enclosing the yard to the south.
+This outbuilding stage has a pitched natural slate roof with a single red brick chimney between the house section and outbuilding.
+Its right cheek is smooth cement-rendered with a door and wide opening to a garage door on Caddell's Lane.
+The first floor has three modern timber 1/1 top-hung casement windows unevenly spaced and of varying sizes.
+Much of this stage is abutted by a large two-storey shed, open-ended to the yard, its timber partitioning constructed from the original window shutters removed from the house.

-The front garden is enclosed by vertical iron railings with foliated spearheads and applied decoration on a dwarfed granite wall.
-Two matching gates hang from highly decorative iron posts, positioned either side of the porch, with railings curving at the corner of Caddell's Lane.
+The small front garden is enclosed with vertical iron railings with foliated spearheads and applied decoration on a dwarfed granite wall.
+Two matching gates hung from highly decorative iron posts, one on either side of the porch, with railings curving at the corner of Caddell's Lane.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.